isabella-helliwell/kickstarter-analysis/README.md

 Graphs 6 and 7 show that there are more projects in the $0-$4999 goal range, that any other range.
 If we take a closer look it can be seen that the overal percentage of success is higher for the $0-6000 range.
-Hence it seems that it is easier to reach a fund raising goal when your goal range limit is $6000 or less.
+Hence it seems that it is easier to obtain a successful outcome when your goal range limit is in the $6000 range or less.